milreena/technicalproject/README.md

     20CS098-Miliyana Reena Dsouza

 ## Problem Statement:
-    This project aims to create a Vaccination Registration System that allows users to register for vaccination appointments, manage appointments, view vaccination center information, and generate reports.The system is designed to facilitate efficient vaccination appointment scheduling and management
+        The Vaccine Registration System is designed to streamline the process of vaccine registration, appointment scheduling, and management.
+It serves both customers who need vaccinations and administrators who manage the system and appointments.
+The system aims to provide a user-friendly interface for registration and appointment management while offering essential tools for administrators to oversee the process efficiently.

 ## Functionality:
-    The following functionalities have been implemented in the code:
+        The following functionalities are implemented in the Vaccine Registration System:

+    ### 1.Customer Menu:

-    1.**Registratio**n: Users can register for vaccination by providing personal information, contact details,medical history, and preferred vaccination center.
+    Registration Form: Allows customers to provide personal information, contact details, medical history, and a preferred vaccination center.
-    2.**Appointment Scheduling**: Users can schedule vaccination appointments by providing their Aadhaar number,date, and time.
-    3.**Admin Dashboard**: Admins can monitor registrations, view available vaccine stock, manage vaccination centers, and generate general reports.
+    Appointment Scheduling: Enables customers to schedule vaccination appointments.
+    Dashboard: Provides customers with a summary of their appointments and profile information.
+    Profile Management: Allows customers to update their personal details and medical history.

+    ### 2.Admin Menu:

-    4.**Vaccine Information**: Admins can add, view, edit, and delete vaccine information.
+    Manage Vaccine Information: Enables administrators to add, edit, and delete vaccine information.
-    5.**Manage Appointments**: Admins can view appointments, reschedule appointments, cancel appointments,and send reminders to upcoming appointments.
-    6.**Profile Management**: Registered users can update their personal information, change appointments,and update medical reports.
+    Manage Appointments: Allows administrators to view, reschedule, and cancel appointments.
+    Add Vaccine Stock: Permits administrators to add vaccine stock to the system.

 ## Code Components:
      ## The code consists of several main components:
-    1.Main Menu: This is the entry point of the program.
-It presents various options to the user, allowing them to navigate through different functionalities.
+     ## Division of Components ##

+    1.**Main Function**:
+    The entry point of the program that prompts users to select their role (customer or admin) and directs them to the corresponding menu.
+    2.**Customer Menu**:
+    Provides options for customers to access various functionalities related to registration, appointments, dashboard, and profile management.
+    3.**Admin Menu**:
+    Offers options for administrators to manage vaccine information, appointments, and vaccine stock.

+    ## The code is divided into the following  components:
-    2.Registration Form: Users can provide personal information, contact details, medical history, and preferred vaccination center for registration.
+     **Registration Form**: Users can provide personal information, contact details, medical history, and preferred vaccination center for registration.
-    3.Appointment Management: Users can schedule appointments, view appointments by date, and manage appointments (reschedule, cancel, and send reminders).
+    ## Appointment Management ##: Users can schedule appointments, view appointments by date, and manage
+    appointments (reschedule, cancel, and send reminders).
-    4.Admin Dashboard: Admins can monitor registrations, view vaccine stock, manage vaccination centers, and generate general reports.
+    ## Admin Dashboard ##: Admins can monitor registrations, view vaccine stock, manage vaccination centers,
+    and generate general reports.
-    5.Vaccine Information: Admins can manage vaccine information, including adding, viewing, editing, and deleting.
+    ## Vaccine Information ##: Admins can manage vaccine information, including adding, viewing, editing,
+    and deleting.
-    6.Profile Management: Registered users can update their personal information, change appointments, and update medical reports.
+    ## Profile Management ##: Registered users can update their personal information, change appointments,
+    and update medical reports.

 ## Important Functions:

 ## Some of the important functions of our code are as follows:

+### 1. **`registrationForm()`:**
+     - Purpose: Collects comprehensive customer information for registration, including personal, contact, medical, and preferred center details.
+     - Components:
+       - Personal Information: Collects the customer's name, Aadhaar number, date of birth, and gender.
+       - Contact Details: Gathers email, phone number, emergency contact, emergency phone, and address.
+       - Medical History: Records medical history, prescription, allergies, and current medications.
+       - Preferred Center: Takes the center name for vaccination and its location.
+     - Importance: Creates a comprehensive profile for the customer, helping the system cater to their needs effectively.

+### 2. **`appointmentScheduling()`:**
+     - Purpose: Enables customers to schedule vaccination appointments by selecting a suitable date and time.
+     - Components:
+       - Aadhaar Number: Identifies the customer for appointment association.
+       - Date and Time: Allows customers to choose a date and time slot for their appointment.
+       - Center Name: Specifies the preferred vaccination center for the appointment.
+     - Importance: Facilitates organized appointment scheduling for customers.

+### 3. **`dashboard()`:**
+     - Purpose: Provides an overview of relevant information for customers, including appointment summary, stock availability, and center details.
+     - Components:
+       - `monitorRegistrations()`: Displays registered people for monitoring.
+       - `viewStock()`: Shows available stock of vaccines at various centers.
+       - `manageCenters()`: Allows administrators to manage vaccination centers, including adding, editing, deleting, and viewing.
+       - `generalReport()`: Generates a general report summarizing vaccination data.
+     - Importance: Offers transparency and insights for both customers and administrators about registrations, stock, and center information.

-   ### 1.'registrationForm():
+### 4. **`vaccineInformation()`:**
-    This function handles the user registration process.
-It collects the user's personal information, contact details, medical history, and preferred vaccination center.
-The collected data is then stored in the registrations.txt file.
-This function is crucial for building the user database and allowing individuals to register for vaccinations.
+     - Purpose: Enables administrators to manage vaccine details, including adding, editing, and deleting vaccine information.
+     - Components:
+       - `addVaccineInformation()`: Lets administrators add new vaccine information.
+       - `editVaccineInformation()`: Allows administrators to modify existing vaccine details.
+       - `deleteVaccineInformation()`: Permits administrators to remove outdated or incorrect vaccine information.
+       - `viewVaccineInformation()`: Displays a list of available vaccines and their details.
+     - Importance: Ensures accurate and up-to-date information about the vaccines being offered.

-   ### 2.'scheduleAppointment()':
+### 5. **`manageAppointments()`:**
-      This function enables users to schedule their vaccination appointments.
-It prompts the user to enter their Aadhaar number, preferred date, and time for the  appointment.
-The entered appointment details are then stored in the appointments.txt file.
-By allowing users to schedule appointments, this function ensures a systematic and organized approach to vaccination.
+     - Purpose: Empowers administrators to oversee appointments, including viewing, rescheduling, canceling, and sending reminders.
+     - Components:
+       - `viewAppointments()`: Displays a list of appointments for administrators to monitor.
+       - `rescheduleAppointment()`: Allows administrators to change appointment dates and times.
+       - `cancelAppointment()`: Permits administrators to cancel appointments.
+       - `sendReminder()`: Sends reminders to customers about upcoming appointments.
+     - Importance: Facilitates efficient management of appointments and improves communication with customers.

-   ### 3.'adminDashboard()':
+### 6. **`profileManagement()`:**
-       The admin dashboard function provides administrators with various tools to manage the vaccination system.
-It presents a menu with options to monitor registrations, manage vaccination centers, view available stock, and generate reports.
-This function is essential for administrators to have a comprehensive view of the system's status and to make informed decisions.

-   ### 4.'addVaccineInfo()', 'viewVaccineInfo()', 'editVaccineInfo()',' deleteVaccineInfo()':
-         These functions collectively manage vaccine information. addVaccineInfo() allows administrators to add new vaccine details, such as ID, name, manufacturer, and doses required, to the vaccine.txt file. viewVaccineInfo() displays the stored vaccine information. editVaccineInfo() enables administrators to update vaccine details by providing the vaccine's ID. deleteVaccineInfo() allows administrators to remove vaccine information based on the vaccine's ID.
-These functions facilitate efficient management of vaccine-related data.
+     - Purpose: Enables customers to update their profile information, including personal details, appointments, and medical reports.
+     - Components:
+       - `updateInformation()`: Allows customers to change their personal details.
+       - `changeAppointment()`: Enables customers to reschedule their appointments.
+       - `updateMedicalReport()`: Permits customers to update their medical history and prescriptions.
+     - Importance: Offers customers the ability to keep their information accurate and up-to-date.

-   ### 5.'manageMenu()':
+### 7. **`addStock()`:**
-         These functions deal with appointment management and reminders. viewAppointments() displays the scheduled appointments. rescheduleAppointment() allows users to change their appointment date and time. cancelAppointment() enables users to cancel their appointments. sendReminder() automatically sends reminders for upcoming appointments.
-These functions ensure that users are informed about their appointments and have the flexibility to modify them if necessary.

-   ### 6.'updateProfile()', 'changeAppointment()', 'updateMedicalReport()':
-          These functions are part of the profile management system. updateProfile() lets users update their personal information, including their name and Aadhaar number. changeAppointment() allows users to modify their appointment details, such as date and time. updateMedicalReport() allows users to update their medical history and prescription information.
-These functions empower users to maintain accurate and up-to-date profiles.
+     - Purpose: Allows administrators to add vaccine stock to the system to ensure a continuous supply for vaccinations.
+     - Components:
+       - Vaccine Name: Specifies the name of the vaccine.
+       - Quantity: Specifies the quantity of vaccines being added to the stock.
+     - Importance: Maintains an adequate supply of vaccines, contributing to seamless vaccination operations.

 ## Usage:
     1. Compile the program using a C compiler.